Picking the right class

 After deciding to join ''The world`s toughest hard enduro rallye'', picking the right class is probably the most critical decision that you will make.

-Selecting the right class, according to your physical fitness, riding technique and race experience will move the needle between "epic fail" and becoming a ''Red Bull Romaniacs Finisher".
+Select the right class, according to your physical fitness, riding technique ability and racing experiences.
+This will make the difference between "epic fail" and becoming a ''Red Bull Romaniacs Finisher".

 Picking the wrong class can either mean that you have overestimated your riding skill level and are registering yourself into a too difficult class – which will inevitably bring you to sections, that you consider "impossible to ride".
 You may master the first few of these by dragging your bike up or throwing it down the hill, but either your bike or yourself will give up utterly frustrated after realizing that these sections just keep coming, one after the other!